 Let me say further that oral sex is about more than fellatio.
 Sex itself is about more than the genitals.
 Oral sex is everything that can be done with the mouth and tongue that is sexual.
 Kissing, especially inserting our tongues in each other’s mouth, is oral and it can be very erotic.
 Kissing and licking the breasts and nipples of your partner can be very erotic.

 This leads me to advocate giving attention to bodily cleanliness, especially in those areas.
-When properly washed and evacuated, these areas are no more “dirty” than other parts of the body.
+When properly washed and evacuated, those who practice these forms of oral sex claim that these areas are no more “dirty” than other parts of the body.
 But there’s always the risk of exposure to fecal pathogens, hepatitis, dysentery, and amoebic diseases, as well as the ever-present threat of AIDS and the development of mouth cancer.
-The failure of the counterculture of the 1960s to observe basic biological hygiene contributed to the spread of these horrible diseases — and to a renewed appreciation for monogamy in sexual relations.
+The failure of the counterculture of the 1960s to observe basic bodily hygiene contributed to the spread of these horrible diseases — and to a renewed appreciation for monogamy in sexual relations.

 So is there any benefit to oral sex?
 Well, the girl or woman won’t get pregnant from engaging in it.
-Many teenager couple apparently engage in oral sex not only for that reason but also because they can claim that they are still “technically virgins.”
+Many teenage couples engage in oral sex not only for that reason but also because they can claim that they are still “technically virgins.”
 Yes, they haven’t engaged in sexual penetration.
 But they are still engaged in sexual activities.
 Oral sex is real sex.